mattjgalloway/cgtcalc/README.md

 ## Platforms

 The library and console app that makes up `cgtcalc` both work fully on both macOS and Linux.
 It's running on a Linux server at https://cgtcalc.galloway.me.uk/.

-However as of writing this, there's a very serious bug with `Decimal` in Swift on Linux that means you should not use it there as you can easily end up in a situation where the calculations are wildly incorrect.
-The Swift bug can be tracked here: https://bugs.swift.org/browse/SR-13015
+> ~~**Note:** However as of writing this, there's a very serious bug with `Decimal` in Swift on Linux that means you should not use it there as you can easily end up in a situation where the calculations are wildly incorrect.
+The Swift bug can be tracked here: https://bugs.swift.org/browse/SR-13015~~

 ## Usage